 This course requires 2 options.

-• Physical Activity via a range of experiences including squash, tennis, weight training, flag football, basketball, badminton, mountain biking, high ropes, gymnastics
+•Physical Activity via a range of experiences including squash, tennis, weight training, flag football, basketball, badminton, mountain biking, gymnastics

-1.7 - Safety Management Camp - Boys go mountain biking and rafting in Rotorua.
-Before, during and after camp they look at aspects of safety and reflect on what went well and what could be improved upon.
+1.7 - Safety Management Camp - Students go mountain biking and white water rafting in Rotorua.
+Before, during and after the day trip students will analyse safety aspects and reflect on what went well and what could be improved upon.

-1.1 - Practical activities - students take part in a wide range of physical activities and sports including dodgeball, squash, tennis, cricket, turbo touch, badminton.
-They reflect on aspects that influence their participation.
+1.1 - Practical activities - Students take part in a wide range of physical activities and sports including dodgeball, squash, tennis, cricket, turbo touch, badminton.
+Students keep a journal and discuss the aspects that influence their participation.

-1.2 - Anatomy, Biomechanics and Exercise Physiology - students refresh their knowledge from Year 10 and then apply this knowledge to a chosen sporting skill.
+1.2 - Anatomy, Biomechanics and Exercise Physiology - Students refresh their knowledge from Year 10, extend learning and then apply this knowledge to a chosen sporting skill.

 1.2 - Assignment - complete this online assignment during the senior assessment week.

-1.5 - Interpersonal skills - The class are split into even teams and run themselves as a sporting club whilst taking part and training for Flag American Football.
+1.5 - Interpersonal skills/Sport Education - The class are split into even teams and run themselves as a sporting club whilst taking part and training for Flag American Football.
 They reflect on their interpersonal skills and how these have impacted on the team both positively and negatively.

 1.5 - Complete the Flag Football Tournament and complete write-ups/reflections